bastimentos marine park bocas del toro panama islas zapatilla

-Bastimentos Marine Park encompasses a significant portion of Bastimentos Island and Zapatilla Islands, in addition to the waters and mangroves that surround them.
-Oddly enough, the portion of Bastimentos Island that is reserved for the park resides in the middle portion of the island and runs north-south.
-The island’s western end, which includes Bastimentos town and Red Frog Beach, and its eastern end, which includes Cayo Coral, are not part of the marine park.
+Bastimentos Marine Park encompasses a large section of Bastimentos Island and Zapatilla Islands and the surrounding waters and mangroves.
+Oddly enough, the portion of Bastimentos Island reserved for the park resides in the middle of the island and runs north-south.
+Therefore, the island’s western end, which includes Bastimentos town and Red Frog Beach, and its eastern end Coral Cay, are not part of the marine park.

-Bastimentos Island contains a healthy supply of wildlife including white-face and howler monkeys, sloths, and the ever so popular poison dart frogs.
+Bastimentos Island contains a healthy supply of wildlife, including white-face and howler monkeys, sloths, and the ever-so-popular poison dart frogs.
 Unfortunately, the absence of interior trails means you will be limited to whatever makes itself visible along the coastline.
-Though not part of the marine park, the area surrounding Bastimentos town and Red Frog Beach is the best place to see multi-colored poison dart frogs.
-Only 3/4” in length, they come in a multitude of colors and should be easy to find, even without a guide.
+Not part of the marine park, the area surrounding Bastimentos town and Red Frog Beach is the best place to see multi-colored poison dart frogs.
+Only 3/4” in length, they exhibit a variety of different colors and should be easy to find, even without a guide.

-The park’s headquarters are located on Zapatilla's southernmost island, where Panama’s National Environmental Authority (ANAM) maintains an office.
-There is a short nature trail that leads to the windward side of the island, winding through mangroves and forests along the way.
-All visitors must pay $10 to enter the park.
+The Park’s headquarters reside on Zapatilla's southernmost island, where Panama’s National Environmental Authority (ANAM) maintains an office.
+A short nature trail leads to the island's windward side, winding through mangroves and forests.
+All visitors must pay $10 to enter.